LGBT Campus Resources

 Campus Clubs, Organizations and Resources

-The Queer Student Union (QSU) is a student-run organization that provides a 24 hour safe zone for LGBTQ+ students to access in Thompson 100.
-The QSU hosts a variety of programming and events in the room including discussion groups, Homecoming meet and greets with LGBTQ-identifying alumni, advocacy events regarding gender and identity, and lectures from faculty, staff, and guests on LGBTQ related topics.
-The space exists as a safe place for LGBTQ+ students to meet, hang out, play games, color, and enjoy various LGBTQ+ themed books and movies on their own time outside of scheduled programming.
+The Queer Student Union (QSU) is a student-run organization that provides a 24 hour safe zone for LGBT students to access in Thompson 100.
+The QSU hosts a variety of programming and events in the room including discussion groups, Homecoming meet and greets with LGBT-identifying alumni, advocacy events regarding gender and identity, and lectures from faculty, staff, and guests on LGBT related topics.
+The space exists as a safe place for LGBT students to meet, hang out, play games, color, and enjoy various LGBT themed books and movies on their own time outside of scheduled programming.

 QSU lectures and talk-backs on themes of gender, gender expression, sexuality and health are open to the campus community.
 The QSU is closely aligned with the student organization, “Allies.”

 Spectrum is a group for LGBT students.
 This group provides a confidential and affirming safe space to discuss and explore issues related to sexual orientation and gender identity.
 Topics will be at your discretion, but could include: exploring your sexual and gender identity (with attention to intersecting identities); coming out to family and friends; addressing campus culture, and negotiating various social interactions.
 Group meetings will be every other Thursday at 3:30pm.
 (Group members' availability will be taken into account for future meetings.)

 Contact Dr. Gerber via email, stop by BSC 216, or call Counseling Services at (717) 361-1405 for more information.